BlackArrowGang/Arsenal/README.md

 ## **About Arsenal**

 Leverage Arsenal's powerful platform tools to optimize software development lifecycle.
 Streamline workflows, enhance collaboration, and achieve efficient software delivery.
-Partner with us for increased productivity and success.
+Hire us to set it up for you and make your life easier.

 ## **Usage**
 Each project/tool within Arsenal has its own dedicated directory containing relevant documentation and code.
 Before using a specific tool, refer to the corresponding directory for detailed information on the solution that it offers.